 Humans will be able to solve the puzzle, but a bot will not.

-- Under “Register a new site”, enter your site’s name as the label.This is only used to identify the site in your reCAPTCHA dashboard.
+- In the Label field, enter your site’s name.This is only used to identify the site in your reCAPTCHA dashboard.

 - Enter your Site Key in the reCAPTCHA Public Key field.

 - Enter your Secret Key in the reCAPTCHA Private Key field.

 - Save the Settings.

 How to Test Your New Checkout with reCAPTCHA

 - Put your membership gateway in test mode if you don’t want to test with a real credit card or payment account.

 - Go to your checkout page, choose a level, and enter your test payment credentials.